 Suzanne Rinker Associate Vice President – Unit Development

 Prior to her appointment, Suzanne served as the Sr. Director of Development for the W.P.
 Carey School of Business.
 She has over 12 years of experience in higher education, with the majority in the development sector.
 Prior to this role, she served as the senior director of development for The Ohio State University’s college of arts and sciences.
 In her time at Ohio State, she collaborated with the divisions of natural and mathematical sciences and social and behavioral science, securing millions of dollars in gifts, pledges, and planned gifts, which included a gift that created the first chair in data analytics and the first professorship in chemical physics at Ohio State.
 She previously served on the board of directors for the Junior League of Columbus and has been an active community volunteer.
 Rinker received her bachelor’s degree and master’s degree from Texas Tech University.

-Bill Kavan joined the ASU Foundation for A New American University in December 2011.
-His role as Assistant Vice President for Engagement provides oversight for the Foundation engagement programs, President’s Club, Women & Philanthropy, scholarship advancement, donor relations and parent engagement.
+Bill Kavan joined the ASU Foundation for A New American University in 2010.
+His role as Assistant Vice President for Donor Engagement provides oversight for the scholarship advancement, donor relations and parent engagement.

 As executive director, Carey brings a range of experience in volunteer management, development strategy and tactics, communications, and expertise in working with ASU’s internal and external communities and constituencies.